Recreational marijuana legal to possess, grow in New Mexico - WTMJ

 “We are proactively stopping the disproportionate criminalization of people of color for cannabis possession, and we are building a new industry,” Lujan Grisham said in a news release.

-The new law allows people 21 and over to possess up to 2 ounces (56 grams) of marijuana.
-By April 2022, individuals will be allowed to grow up to six plants at home, or a total of 12 per household.
+The new law allows people 21 and over to possess up to 2 ounces (56 grams) of marijuana and grow up to six plants at home, or a total of 12 per household.

 Regulators held an all-day public hearing to vet proposed rules for cannabis businesses to determine future licensing fees, quality controls, audit requirements and the extent of criminal background checks for producers.

-Note: This story has been corrected to show that people in New Mexico can grow recreational marijuana at home immediately, not that it begins in April 2022.